shoebot/shoebot/doc/source/commands.rst

 .. py:function:: var(name, type, default=None, min=0, max=255, value=None, step=None, steps=256.0)

-  Create a :doc:`live variable <live>`.

-  :param name: Variable name
-  :param type: Variable type
-  :type type: NUMBER, TEXT, BOOLEAN or BUTTON
-  :param default: Default value
-  :param min: Minimum value (NUMBER only)
-  :param max: Maximum value (NUMBER only)
-  :param value: Initial value (if not defined, use ``default``)
-  :param step: Step length for the variables GUI (use this or ``steps``, not both)
-  :param steps: Number of steps in the variables GUI (use this or ``step``, not both)
+  Creates a :doc:`live variable <live>`, which can be manipulated using the variables UI, socket server or live coding shell.

+  The first two arguments are the variable name and type (NUMBER, TEXT, BOOLEAN or BUTTON).

+  An optional third argument is the default (initial) value.
+For NUMBER variables, the minimum and maximum values for the variable can be indicated.

+  Finally, there are two options for setting the step length on the variables interface.
+This is the "jump" between values if you don't want to use a continuous scale.
+You can either set a fixed number of steps using the ``steps`` option, or set a step length with the ``step`` option.

 Utility functions
 -----------------